nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    Secondly, we had to remove all the irrelevant classes and update the existing test cases to fit our need.

-   Lastly, we had to integrate all these new classes with the existing code to save applications data to a file in AcademyDirectory.
+   Lastly, we had to integrate all these new classes with the existing code to save applications data to a file in Academy Directory.
 This required major refactoring of existing classes to support multiple new fields and commands.

 2. **Redesigned GUI**
-   Compared to AB3, AcademyDirectory completely revamps the User Interface to bring out the best usage experiences to users.
+   Compared to AB3, Academy Directory completely revamps the User Interface to bring out the best usage experiences to users.
 In that regard, we have updated Academy and make everything about it space-themed, allowing users the various options (primarily CLI, but GUI is also offered) to interact with our system, and reorganize the appearance to make Academy Directory look more neat and stylish, thus enhancing user's experience.
    One of the most notable change to UI was the differentiation of result display into two categories - status message and result visualized.